c3lang/c3docs-old/docs/compare.md

 Compared to C3, Zig tries to be a completely new language in terms of syntax and feel.
 C3 uses macros to a modest degree where it is more pervasive in Zig, and does not depart from C in the same degree.
-Like Rust it features slices as a first class type.
+Like Rust, it features slices as a first class type.
 The standard library uses an explicit allocator to allow it to work with many different allocation strategies.